Master of Arts in Counseling at Lakeland University

-The Lakeland University master of arts in counseling (MAC) degree courses are tailored to fit the schedules of both working professionals as well as traditional students, so students can complete their degree at a pace that fits their careers and personal schedules.
+The Lakeland University master of arts in counseling (MAC) degree is designed with the working professional in mind; so students can complete their degree at a pace that fits their careers and personal schedules.
+The MAC program offers opportunities for intellectual, moral and spiritual growth.

 Lakeland University's master of arts in counseling (MAC) degree is a 48-60 semester-hour professional graduate training program.
 The MAC program is dedicated to preparing students for one of three professional counseling areas: